 There are a few aspects of today’s society that have not been optimized by technology in some way.
 If something needs to happen, it has either already been automated or somebody is trying to figure out how to develop that automation.
 For financial issues, and specifically receivables management and tracking and payment management, this technological assistance and automation is generally provided through either on-site or cloud-based software platforms.

-Specifically, software platforms have been developed that enable contractors to manage projects, secure extensions of credit, track deadlines, manage relationships/customer contact, and monitor and manage receivables and payment.
+Specifically, software platforms have been developed that enable contractors to manage projects, improve jobsite productivity, secure extensions of credit, track deadlines, manage relationships/customer contact, and monitor and manage receivables and payment.
 This tech revolution is a welcome change from the days of hand-written ledgers and Excel spreadsheets, but the use of these tools in the construction industry lags far behind the use of technology in other industries.

 Technology Implementation is Important – But The Construction Industry Is Behind

 In an industry with thin margins and a history of payment problems, losing the efficiency battle can quickly lead to problems competing in the marketplace.
 Technological platforms not only exist to assist with the construction financial management process as a whole, they also provide specifically targeted and valuable assistance in managing receivables and creating and implementing a thorough payment funnel.
 Maintaining a secured position on construction projects is the best way to guarantee payment, and that function can be monitored and implemented by software platforms at a rate never before seen in the industry.
 On the flip side, however, the failure to adopt new technology like this when available can have dramatic consequences.
 Companies that put off implementing new technological advances available to their industry run the risk of falling behind competitors with the respect to the tools used, and falling behind those competitors’ subsequent efficiency gains.
 In an industry with thin margins and a history of payment problems, losing the efficiency battle can quickly lead to problems competing in the marketplace.